Marker Logo

 Erected 2020 by Historical Society of Perry County.

 Topics and series.
 This historical marker and monument is listed in these topic lists: Arts, Letters, MusicWar, US Civil.
-In addition, it is included in the Perry County Heritage Trail in Pennsylvania. series list.
+In addition, it is included in the Pennsylvania, Perry County Heritage Trail, and the Time Capsules series lists.
 A significant historical date for this entry is September 17, 1898.

 The Civil War Monument Marker image.
 Click for full size.